 Whenever an Agency official makes a decision that will adversely affect a program participant, the official must inform the participant in writing that an informal review with the person who made the decision may be requested.
 If the decision is appealable, the participant will also be informed of their rights to seek mediation or Alternative Dispute Resolution (ADR) and to request a hearing with NAD; Attachment 1-B is used for this purpose.
 If the decision cannot be appealed, participants will be informed of their rights to have NAD review the accuracy of the Agency's finding that the decision cannot be appealed; Attachment 1-C is used for this purpose.
-Mediation or ADR rights are not provided on decisions that cannot be appealed.
+Mediation or ADR is not applicable for decisions that cannot be appealed.

-Letters notifying participants of adverse decisions must contain the required information regarding an informal meeting, mediation or ADR, rights to NAD, and civil rights.
-RD Instruction 2000-GGG includes only the specific civil rights language that must be contained in any adverse decision letter.
-Attachments 1-B through 1-I contain, as necessary, the civil rights language and include information on requesting an informal review, mediation or ADR, and rights to a NAD appeal.
-The attachments are all titled to assist Agency staff in selecting the correct Attachment for the decision being made.
+Letters notifying participants of adverse decisions must contain the required information regarding an informal meeting, rights to mediation or ADR, rights to a NAD appeal, and civil rights.
+Attachment 1-A includes only the specific civil rights language that must be contained in any adverse decision letter.
+Attachments 1-B through 1-I contain, as necessary, the civil rights language and include information on requesting an informal review, rights to mediation or ADR, and rights to a NAD appeal.
+The Attachments are all titled to assist Agency Staff in selecting the correct Attachment for the decision being made.
 The Attachments do not need to be used when an RD Form, Handbook Letter, or other document already includes the appropriate participant rights.